 Volume of Common Procedures

-One important measure that is associated with good care is hospital volume.
-While researchers are still trying to understand the exact relationship between volume and quality, studies have found that surgical teams with experience - that is, routinely performing a sufficient number of cases - get better results.
+One element that is associated with good care is hospital volume.
+While researchers are still trying to understand the exact relationship between volume and quality, studies have found that surgical teams with experience - that is, routinely performing a sufficient number of cases - have better results.

 Looking at hospital volume over time can also provide you with some useful information about how practice patterns have changed over the years with the growth of new technology and new ways of doing procedures.